dcsds1/ECE-448-Artificial-Intelligence/README.md

 # Assighnments for Artificial Intelligence (ECE 448) in UIUC
 ## Games
-In this part, we implemented Word Sudoku and Game of Breakthrough.
+In this part, we implemented Game of Breakthrough.
 Related algorithms and concepts are constraint satisfaction problems, minimax search and alpha-beta search.
 ## Naive Bayes Classification
 The goal of this assignment is to implement Naive Bayes classifiers and to apply it to the task of classifying visual patterns and text documents.
 ## Machine Learning